The Nazareth Issue

 "Most of these lamps were found in burial caves together with Herodian lamps.
 The date of the burials in Jerusalem does not exceed 70 CE, as is the case for Gamla.
 The resemblance of the lamp’s shape and nozzle to the Bet Zur type of the second–first century BCE, their resemblance to the Ephesus oil lamps with a collar, dated to the end of the first century BCE–first half of the first century CE, and the fashioning of its ‘bowl’ and knee-shaped handles, known from other pottery vessels, cups and small cooking pots of the Early Roman period- all help us date these lamps to the end of the first century BCE–70 CE.
 They are probably of the same time as the early Herodian lamps (Fig 57:3).
 The question of the identity of the group of people for whom these lamps were fashioned – such as ‘Jewish-Christians’, if such an entity existed in that early period – remains unanswered.
 The kokhim burial caves around Nazareth in which such lamps were found, also contained a mixed variety of oil lamps: Herodian RWH3, Northern decorated oil lamps RH3 and Provincia Syria-Palaestina; R26 lamps, which are known to have been in use at least to 135 CE (mid-second century CE).
 The burial customs in these tombs reveal them to have been Jewish - Lamp #697 was found among the debris of the sunken boat discovered in the Lake of Galilee attributed to Jesus Christ.”

+Concerning the Herodian RWH3 oil lamp mentioned above, Sussman states that these lamps are “dated according to Masada to the late first century CE”.[20]
 From recent excavations at Shikhin, which is located in Lower Galilee, evidence has been provided for how ‘Herodian’ lamps became popular in Galilee.
-An article called ‘Shedding Light on Judean Refugees’[23] states that this type of lamp was manufactured in Shikhim and it reads, “The most likely explanation for how Herodian lamps became popular in Galilee is that pilgrims who visited Jerusalem during Pesach (Passover), Shavuot (Weeks/Pentecost), and Sukkot (Tabernacles/Booths) brought back both lamps and lamp-making knowhow.”
+An article called ‘Shedding Light on Judean Refugees’[21] states that this type of lamp was manufactured in Shikhim and it reads, “The most likely explanation for how Herodian lamps became popular in Galilee is that pilgrims who visited Jerusalem during Pesach (Passover), Shavuot (Weeks/Pentecost), and Sukkot (Tabernacles/Booths) brought back both lamps and lamp-making knowhow.”

 The article also mentions three specific types of lamps: a well-known wheel-made ‘Herodian’ knife-pared lamp and two types of mold-made lamps developed from the Herodian type - the Northern Undecorated lamp, similar to the Herodian lamp, and the Darom (Southern) lamp, dated to approximately 70-135 CE.[22]
 The article also states that Sussman speculated that all three lamps above were created in a workshop near Nazareth,[23] now it appears Shikhin was the location of that workshop.
 The report being spoken about in the article is called ‘Shihin Excavation Project: Oil Lamp Production at Ancient Shihin’ and on p.
 68 it states concerning Sussman’s Roman Period Oil Lamps book: